MatteoBattilana/meta-ppgsensors/README.md

     IMAGE_INSTALL_append = " ppgmod"
     KERNEL_MODULE_AUTOLOAD += "ppgmod"
     ```
 * You have now to add the layer `meta-example` to the Linux distribution, add the following lines to the `conf/bblayers.conf` file under the `BBLAYERS` parameter.
-The following section, shows an example for Raspberry PI 2 B+:
+The following section, shows an example for Raspberry Pi 2 B:
     ```
     BBLAYERS ?= " \
       /opt/poky/meta \